+Getting Settled

+Check-in at Naval Station Rota

-CHECKING IN TO ROTA Your first stops when arriving on base (any command) should be:
+Your first stops when arriving on base (any command) should be:

-- Naval Hospital Rota to re-screen for overseas - Base Administration (Bldg.
-1) for the mandatory Command Sponsorship Page 13 (not applicable to single Sailors) - Security's Pass and I.D. section (to receive the Spanish TEI card required to get on/ off base) and access to numerous base facilities.
-Documents needed to process the command sponsorship "Page 13":

-- Copy of PCS orders - Copy of Record of Emergency Data/ Dependents Information (NAVPERS 1070/602) - Naval Hospital Rota's Overseas Screening endorsement - Power of Attorney (if sponsor not present) - COMNAVPERSCOM (PERS-451)/ CNO (N130) Advanced/Delayed Travel of Dependents authorization (if applicable) It is extremely important that you see your Command and Pay/Personnel Administrator (CPPA) within two days of reporting to complete your gain process.
+- Command Admin to get orders stamped - U.S. Naval Hospital Rota to rescreen for overseas - Security's Pass and I.D. section (to receive the Spanish TEI card which is required to get on/off base, as well as access to numerous base facilities - Base Administration (Bldg.
+1, 2nd floor) for the mandatory command sponsorship "Page 13."
+This is not applicable to single Sailors.
+Documents needed to process the command sponsorship "Page 13:" - Copy of PCS orders - Copy of Record of Emergency Data/ Dependents Information (NAVPERS 1070/602) - U.S. Naval Hospital Rota's Overseas Screening endorsement - Power of Attorney (if sponsor not present) - COMNAVPERSCOM (PERS-451)/CNO (N130) Advanced/Delayed Travel of Dependents authorization (if applicable) It is extremely important that you see your Command and Pay/Personnel Checking In, Finding Housing, & More Administrator (CPPA) within two days of reporting to complete your gain process.
 You will need your orders, records, and passports.
 Timely submission of your gain paperwork will prevent any unnecessary overpayments of entitlements.
-During your check-in procedures with your CPPA, make sure that you ask them about your pay and travel entitlements (COLA, OHA, MIHA, TLA, DLA and Travel Pay/ Per Diem).
+During your check-in procedures with your CPPA, make sure that you ask them about your pay and travel entitlements (COLA, OHA, MIHA, TLA, DLA and Travel Pay/Per Diem).
 These entitlements are not automatically credited to your pay (LES) and must be claimed separately by the sponsor.
-Urinalysis All new PCS arrivals assigned to shore-based commands in Rota have 72 hours to check in with the Chief Master-at-Arms office and the urinalysis program coordinator.
-Security All sponsors and dependents must checkin with Security.
-Sponsors and dependents 10 years of age and older will be issued Spanish Tarjeta Especial de Identificacion (TEI) card.
+Urinalysis: All new PCS arrivals assigned to shore-based commands in Rota have 72 hours to check in with the Chief Master-at-Arms office and the urinalysis program coordinator.
+Security: All sponsors and dependents must check-in with Security.
+Sponsors and dependents 10 years of age and older will be issued Spanish tarjeta especial de identificacion (TEI) card.
 All individuals old enough to obtain a Spanish ID card must show it to Spanish sentries when entering/exiting the base and when entering the Navy Exchange/ Commissary and other U.S. Forces facilities where items exempt from Spanish duties and taxes are sold.

 For initial check-in with Security, you will need: